6529-Collections/nextgen/docs/setter-functions.md

 <b>Notes:</b>
 * This function can be called by the contract deployer or a contract administrator or a collection administrator.
 * This is the final step for setting up a collection.
+* Minting is active once the collection phases start.

 <!-- end of the list -->